 Despite this ensemble nature, each series of Star Trek is usually anchored by a main captain.
 These captains often set the tone of the whole TV series and will determine the ways in which the story of the entire crew progresses.
 So, while they might not always be the main Star Trek character in an episode, more often than not, the captain in any of these series is the most important.

 It’s not surprising, then, that debate has raged for decades on how different Star Trek captains compare to each other.
-In an attempt to settle things once and for all, we’ve decided to throw our hat into the ring.
-For the sake of brevity (and, let’s be honest, sanity) we’re going to stick to the main captains from each Star Trek series, discounting the others who we come across along the way like Captain Jellico or Lorca.
+To settle things once and for all, we’ve decided to throw our hat into the ring.
+For the sake of brevity we’re going to stick to the main captains from each Star Trek series, discounting the others who we come across along the way like Captain Shaw, Jellico or Lorca.
 So, settle into the captain’s chair and get ready to go to warp because this could get bumpy.

 Captain Kathryn Janeway

 Voyager wasn’t always the best sci-fi drama series (though it was undoubtedly peppered with great moments).
 It didn’t utilise its premise as much as it could have done, and with a few major exceptions, it quickly became the standard Star Trek show, with space exploration and alien meet-and-greets taking front and centre.